madeiramcqueen/project-1/README.md

     - Winner --> player wins if they match all cards under the clicking max function winner() {
         code here

+        make new audio element of clapping
         }

     - Loser --> player loses if they do not match all cards within the clicking max function loser() {
         code here

+        make new audio element of "aww" sound
         }

     - Play again
         function playAgain() {
         code here